Assessing Your Starting Point

 Gym Training Tips

-• Start each session with a dynamic warm-up (arm circles, leg swings, walking lunges, spinner reaches).
+• Start each session with a dynamic warm-up: arm circles, leg swings, walking lunges, spider reaches.

-• Learn proper fall technique: tuck your chin, land on your feet with bent knees, and roll onto your side if falling off a high element.
+• Learn proper fall technique: tuck chin, land on feet with bent knees, roll onto side if falling from height.

 • Respect the "one person per obstacle" rule to avoid collisions.
 Always check for loose grips or wet surfaces.